Page v2-2

 Call to Actio

 At the University of Oregon, equity and inclusion are about ensuring that all of students, faculty and staff achieve their highest potential.
 We do this through the power of love—intentionally nurturing the growth and development of every individual in ways that build excellence, wellbeing, and the common good.
-We aspire to lead with kindness and respond in ways that are hopeful.

 Our community reflects Oregon’s diverse topography.
 It’s as enduring as the Cascades, vast as the Coast and fertile like Willamette Valley--with ideas and people that positively impact the world.
 Like the High Desert, our people are resilient through challenge and adversity.